-3.1 Spelling, Grammar, Punctuation, and Word Usage
+4.2 Spelling, Grammar, Punctuation, and Word Usage

-The overall quality and credibility of a dissertation may rest with the fundamentals of composition and grammar.
-A dissertation must reflect the work of an academic expert and thus must be free of spelling, grammar, punctuation, and word usage errors.
+The overall quality and credibility of a thesis or dissertation may rest with the fundamentals of composition and grammar.
+A thesis or dissertation must reflect the work of an academic expert and thus must be free of spelling, grammar, punctuation, and word usage errors.
 Writing errors can create skepticism about the rigors and worth of the entire work.
-Before submission to the Department of Educational Leadership, a dissertation should be physically and electronically proofread by the student and reviewed and cleared by the advisory committee.
+Before submission to the department, a thesis or dissertation should be physically and electronically proofread by the student and reviewed and cleared by the advisory committee.
 In the oral defense and editing process, it is quite likely that errors will be identified.
 The successful student will be objective and diligent when considering and implementing recommended revisions.

-3.2 Paper Quality
+4.3 Paper Quality

-The final document must be printed on 81⁄2 x 11-inch white bond paper.
+The final document must be printed on $8\frac{1}{2} \times 11$ -inch white bond paper.
 The paper must contain no less than 25% rag content and be of no less than 20-pound weight.
-All elements of the document, including graphics and appendices, must be placed on the same quality of paper as the text.
-Submission(s) for review by the dissertation editor should be on regular paper.
+All elements of the document, including graphics and appendices must be placed on the same quality of paper as the text.
+Submission(s) for review by the thesis/dissertation editor should be on regular paper.

-3.3 Duplication
+4.4 Duplication

 The document must be printed on one side of the paper only.
 Print and images must be legible, permanent, sharp, and of high contrast.
 Black ink is required (except as permitted by the advisory committee or style guide for items such as specified graphics, images, or default Internet addresses).
 Color and B&W photographs, drawings, diagrams, or maps must be clear, sharp, and reflect high-quality duplication.
-Such images must be appropriately referenced and must comply with copyright laws.
+Such images must be properly referenced and must comply with copyright laws.

-3.4 Photographs and Prints
+4.5 Photographs and Prints